kaleidocore/KaleidoWarp/README.md

 | `Pixellation` | A pixellating effect reminiscent of the classic Super Mario pixel fade |
 | `Dissolve` | Uses a grayscale pattern texture to define when and where each screen pixel is overlaid and blended |

+I intend to keep adding new transition styles over time, so be sure to check back for updates.

-*You can mix and match transition styles* for outro/intro however you like - as long as both of them have the same base color and image they should overlap seamlessly.
+> ***You can mix and match transition styles*** for outro/intro however you like - as long as both of them have the same base color and image they should overlap seamlessly.

 Should this somehow not cover your needs you are free to implement your own custom transitions inherited from `Transition` (`Transition.tscn`), which handles most of the groundwork.
 And don't forget to share them here!